DNS-Hackathon/Poisonlicious/docs/cache-poisonlicious-presentation.md

 ## Key Takeaways

-- By sharing cached DNS data in the DNS wire format, DNS resolvers can serve data faster, reduce unnecessary root DNS queries, and improve overall system efficiency.
+- By sharing cached DNS data in the DNS wire format, DNS resolvers can serve data faster, reduce unnecessary Authoritative DNS queries, and improve overall system and network efficiency.

 - The approach helps DNS networks scale more efficiently while keeping the internet’s DNS traffic sustainable.